Meet the Team

 Heather Tipaldos, MS, CRA is the Project Manager of CECS.
 She is responsible for the day-to-day administration of CECS, managing staff and coordinating enrollment and data collection for CECS study participants.
 CECS is the third major cancer research study for which she has been the project manager for the UNC Lineberger Comprehensive Cancer Center.

-Adam Gardner is the Study Coordinator of CECS.
-He is responsible for coordinating and ensuring the research activities of CECS.
-Adam has been involved in various fields of cancer research at UNC since 2010.
+Kellen Peter is the Study Coordinator of CECS.
+She is responsible for coordinating and ensuring the research activities of CECS.

 Linda Shaw is a Telephone Interviewer of CECS.
 She is responsible for conducting phone surveys with CECS participants to obtain valuable information you contribute.
 Linda has been involved in cancer research at UNC since 2010.
 She really enjoys getting to know women in the study and hearing about their experiences.

-Doreen Ankamah is a Telephone Interviewer of CECS.
+Jenna Nicely is a Telephone Interviewer of CECS.
 She is responsible for conducting phone surveys with CECS participants to obtain valuable information you contribute.
-She has medical and public health degrees.
-She brings special insight that strengthens the Telephone Interviewer team.

 Vicki Brown is a Telephone Interviewer of CECS.
 She is responsible for conducting phone surveys with CECS participants to obtain valuable information you contribute.
 Vicki has been a licensed Social Worker for over 27 years and has had experiences with several research projects.

-Kennedy Whiteside is a Research Assistant of CECS.
+Kennedy Whiteside is a Research Assistant for CECS.
 She is responsible for supporting the day-to-day research activities of the study.

 Endometrial Cancer Center of Excellence